 The Saunders Comprehensive Veterinary Dictionary was released in 2012 by Saunders Ltd. It has 1344 pages, 6.6 pounds, and 2×8.8×11 inches in product dimensions.

-You can purchase a second-hand version for $27 and a new one for $58.
+You can purchase a second-hand version and a new one.
 The publisher also offers free e-version for anyone interested.

 This is not your every-day study material but sure comes useful when mastering veterinary anatomy and comparing different species.
 Primarily the flash cards are intended for veterinary students.